sel3-2023-group-01/sel3-2023-group-01.github.io/content/morphology/index.md

 ## Multiple environments
-We can train our robot on individually on multiple environments.
-But what happens when we try to optimize the robot for multiple environments?
-This is what we tried to do.
+We can optimize our robot for 1 specific environment, but what happens if we attempt to optimize for multiple environments?
+The resulting goal is to create some *jack of all trades, master of none* brittle star.
+This is what we attempted to do.

 The main idea was to not just perform cross-over on the best robot of 1 environment, but to do this on the best robot of the multiple environments that we are training on.
 This way we try to keep speciation in the population (since a robot that performs well on flat level, might look different than a robot that performs well on a hilly level).